jean/guillotina/docs/source/training/extending/events.md

 A simple way to do this is with an event handler that modifies permissions.

-A an `subscribers.py` file inside your application.
+Add a `subscribers.py` file inside your application.

 ```python